bibleexchange/courses/book-of-revelation/009_chapters-20-thru-22/001/rev-061-heaven.md

 > John 14:6&mdash;Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me.

-## Hymn: THERE’S NO DISAPPOINTMENT IN HEAVEN
+## Hymn: THERE&apos;s NO DISAPPOINTMENT IN HEAVEN

 **Words**: Frederick M. Lehman, 1914; he wrote these words in Chicago, Illinois, while suffering financial reverses.

 **Music**: Frederick Lehman, harmony by his daughter Claudia L. Mays

-“There’s no disappointment in heaven,
+&quot;There&apos;s no disappointment in heaven,
  No weariness, sorrow or pain;
 No hearts that are bleeding and broken,
  No song with a minor refrain.